testing-library/react-testing-library/README.md

 for the full example.

-This looks like more work that shallow rendering (and it is), but it gives you more confidence so long as your mock resembles the thing you're mocking closly enough.
+This looks like more work that shallow rendering (and it is), but it gives you more confidence so long as your mock resembles the thing you're mocking closely enough.

 If you want to make things more like shallow rendering, then you could do